mrepol742/axleshift-core1/README.md

 - **Commercial Use Restriction**: You may not use the software for commercial purposes, as defined in the [LICENSE](LICENSE) file.
 Commercial use includes using the software as part of any service offered for a fee or any use that generates revenue either directly or indirectly.

 See the full [LICENSE](LICENSE) file for more details.

+## Disclaimer

+This repository was previously part of the "Freight Capstone" GitHub organization.
+It has since been migrated to the "Axleshift" GitHub organization.
+Any references to "Freight Capstone" in the codebase, documentation, or related materials should now be understood as referring to "Axleshift."